-- People interested in joining a community garden should request a plot to be added to a waitlist.
+People interested in joining a community garden must submit a plot request form to be added to a waitlist.
 Garden plots are assigned yearly between February and June as space is available.

 - Only one plot may be assigned per household.
 A household is defined by one or more adults and any dependent children who share food and household expenses.
 Additional plots may be assigned to a gardener on a case-by-case basis when there are vacant plots and no waitlist.

 - If a garden plot is used by an organization or group (such as a school, cultural or tribal organization) one person should act as the primary contact for the group.
 They will receive all of the correspondence about the plot and will be responsible for sharing information and garden policies with participants.

 - All program participants agree to follow the program policies when they register for a garden plot.